 Based on the advice of the health sector, the Provincial People's Committee has issued a document directing the strengthening of prevention and control of dengue fever, hand, foot and mouth disease, Covid-19 and epidemics during the rainy and stormy season.

-In particular, it emphasizes the implementation of general environmental sanitation campaigns in residential areas, clearing bushes, and handling objects that can retain water, where Aedes mosquitoes can breed, which are the main vectors of dengue fever.
+In particular, it emphasizes the implementation of general environmental sanitation campaigns in residential areas, clearing bushes, and handling objects that can retain water, where Aedes mosquitoes can breed, which is the main intermediary for transmitting dengue fever.
 Along with that, disease vector surveillance activities are stepped up; the anti-epidemic mobile teams of the province and districts and cities are always ready to support lower-level medical facilities when requested.

-Currently, schools are strengthening the hygiene of classrooms, school grounds, toys, and learning tools; cadres, teachers, and school health workers are trained in early identification of disease symptoms to take timely isolation measures, preventing the spread of the disease in the community.
+Currently, schools are strengthening the hygiene of classrooms, school grounds, toys, and learning tools; staff, teachers, and school health workers are trained in early recognition of disease symptoms to take timely isolation measures, preventing the spread of the disease in the community.
 Disease prevention propaganda activities are also flexibly and regularly integrated into classroom meetings and children's collective activities.

 People are advised to proactively monitor their health.
 If they have suspicious symptoms such as fever, cough, or difficulty breathing, they should immediately go to a medical facility for timely examination and treatment.

-In addition to dangerous infectious diseases, the rainy season is also a favorable time for diseases transmitted through the digestive tract to arise due to polluted water sources or poor hygiene conditions.
+Besides dangerous infectious diseases, the rainy season is also a favorable time for diseases transmitted through the digestive tract to arise due to polluted water sources or unsanitary conditions.

 The provincial health sector recommends that people eat cooked food, drink boiled water, wash their hands properly before eating and after using the toilet, and store food safely.
 In particular, the Department of Health has directed medical facilities to proactively review and stockpile enough medicines, chemicals, and epidemic prevention equipment; and arrange forces and means to be ready to respond to emergency situations.

 Along with medical expertise, propaganda and raising awareness for people is also identified by the province as a key task.
-Every year, the Department of Health closely coordinates with press agencies, local broadcasting systems, and socio -political organizations to increase the dissemination of information on signs of infectious diseases, effective prevention methods, and easy-to-implement methods right at home.
+Every year, the Department of Health closely coordinates with press agencies, local broadcasting systems, and socio -political organizations to increase the dissemination of information on signs of infectious diseases and effective and easy-to-implement prevention methods right at home.

-With the motto “prevention is better than cure”, the province is gradually improving its capacity to monitor, forecast and respond quickly to epidemics, while continuing to strengthen the strong preventive health system right from the grassroots level.
+With the motto “prevention is better than cure”, the province is gradually improving its capacity to monitor, forecast and respond quickly to epidemics, while continuing to strengthen a strong preventive health system right from the grassroots.
 Thereby contributing to early detection and timely handling of outbreaks as soon as they appear, limiting widespread spread and minimizing health and economic damage to the people.

 Minh Nguyet